MelvinDerouck/MelvinDerouck/README.md

 * 🌍  I'm based in Grenoble, France
 * 🖥️  See my portfolio at [melvinderouck.github.io/](http://melvinderouck.github.io/)
 * ✉️  You can contact me at [derouck.mel@gmail.com](mailto:derouck.mel@gmail.com)
-* 🧠  I'm skilled in Python, SQL, Power BI
+* 🧠  I'm skilled in Python, SQL, Power BI...
-* 🤝  I'm open to collaborating on Data and ML projects
+* 🤝  I'm open to new opportunities

 ### Skills